bgamari/squmfit/docs/index.rst

 ``squmfit`` has a variety of options for presenting the results of a fit. :mod:`squmfit.pretty` has several utilities for producing a quantitative summary of the fit.

-.. autofunction:: squmfit.pretty.markdown_fit_result
-   :noindex:
-.. autofunction:: squmfit.pretty.ipynb_fit_result
-   :noindex:
+For instance, :function:`squmfit.pretty.markdown_fit_result` will produce a Markdown document describing the fit parameters and various goodness-of-fit metrics.
+If you use IPython Notebook, :function:`squmfit.pretty.ipynb_fit_result` can be used to generate a presentation that can be rendered in rich HTML within the notebook,

 Finally, :mod:`squmfit.plot` can be used to plot fits and residuals.